akashram1/deep-learning-coursera-specialization/2_tuning/README.md

 4. With Adam, tuning params not worth it. β1 ~ 0.9, β2 ~ 0.999 and ε 10e-8

 :star: # units > layers :star:
+:question: Where does dropout fall in this list ?

 ### How to Search ?
 1. `Grid Search`: Good for few hyperparams.
 Waste on larger scale as some hyperparam changes are not worth it (like ε).